 The toc script is a wrapper around troff, passing the document through the typesetter three times.
-In every pass, it sets the values of two registers named te and to.
+In every pass, it sets the values of a registers and a string named te and tf, respectively.

-The toc.tmac package defines two macros, also named te and to.
-If the te register is non-zero, the te macro hands its argument to the tm request, which prints it on standard error.
-If the to register is non-zero, the to macro invokes the rd request, reading and inserting lines from standard input into the troff document.
+The toc.tmac package defines two macros, named te and to.
+If the te register is non-zero, the te macro hands its argument to the tm request, which prints it on standard error, prefixed by "(toc)".
+If the tf string is non-empty, the to macro invokes the so request, reading and inserting lines from the file specified by tf into the troff document.